 - Creation of a product or service that has a potential public benefit

-- At least eighteen years of age.
+- You must be at least eighteen (18) years of age.

 RISCA staff, Council members, and their spouses and immediate relatives are ineligible to apply for RISCA funds.